 A CPU cache is a cache memory used by the CPU of a computer to reduce the average time to access main memory.
 The Cache is a smaller & faster memory that stores copies of the data from the most frequently used central memory location.
 Cache Memory holds data and instructions that are transferred to and from the main memory.
 When a disk is read, a large block of data is moved into the cache.
 Thus, slow disk access is avoided again and again by using cash memory.
 There are three levels of cache memory in modern computer architectures, for example, L1, L2 and L3.

 Most of the new microprocessors have the Cache memory added in the CUP chip itself to speed up the process even further. even on these CPUs with built-in internal Cache, you an add external Cache.

-Level 1 Cache is built into the actual processor core.
-It is a piece of RAM, typically 64 or 128 Kb in size, which operates at the same clock frequency as the rest of the CPU.
+Also, the L1 Cache is built into the actual processor core, and it is typically 64 or 128 Kb in size, which operates at the same clock frequency as the rest of the CPU.

-The level 2 Cache is normally much larger (and unified), such as 256, 512, or 1024 KB. the Purpose of the L2 Cache is to constantly read slightly larger quantities of data from RAM so that these are available to the L1 cache.
+The L2 cache serves as a secondary cache, storing additional instructions and data that may not fit in the L1 cache.
+It helps reduce the time it takes to fetch data from the main memory.
+The L2 Cache is normally much larger (and unified), such as 256, 512, or 1024 KB.
+The Purpose of the L2 Cache is to constantly read slightly larger quantities of data from RAM so that these are available to the L1 cache.

 Note: Cache memory is a very high-speed memory built into the processor and it is used between the main memory (RAM) and the processor.

-*Learn more about : Cache Memory Performance & Concept of Mapping
+• Learn more about here: Cache Memory Performance & Concept of Mapping